 There are many different California child molestation crimes, and all carry severe penalties.
 Child molestation crimes include:

-Reviewing Child Molestation Case with a Criminal Lawyer
+Reviewing a Child Molestation Case with a Criminal Lawyer

-You're looking at the possible time in custody of specific charges.
+You're viewing the potential time in custody for specific charges.
 You can't just generalize in molestation cases.
-You have to look at all these factors that I'm mentioning, and then you have to talk to the attorney.
-You have to see who the judge is, who the prosecutor is, where the courthouse is.
+You need to consider all the factors I'm mentioning, and then consult with the attorney.
+You need to determine who the judge is, who the prosecutor is, and where the courthouse is located.
 It makes a big difference.

 As I write this post, at least 25 courts in Los Angeles spread over a vast area, and some are harsher on molestation cases than others.
 You can bet that all of them are going to be tough punishment-wise.